 Sister Ignatia gave out the first "AA medallions" when men were leaving their five day dry out and instructed them that the acceptance of such a medallion signified commitment to God, AA, and to recovery.
-Since then the traditions of AA chips, AA coins, and AA medallions has varied from that of the onset of the journey, to celebrating ones recovery birthday, as well as remembering that you have Angels helping and watching you.
+Since then the traditions of AA chips, AA coins, AA medallions, and recovery medallions has varied from that of the onset of the journey, to celebrating ones recovery birthday, as well as remembering that you have Angels helping and watching you.

 Today, the significance of the AA medallions still stands strong and we encourage you to use that significance to strengthen your commitment and connection to the 12 step recover process.